-7.22 As the site is located close to the strategic road network (A13 and M25), Highways England have been consulted and offer no objection.
-In relation to the local road network, the Highways Officer notes that the proposals will be likely to result in a significant reduction in traffic on London Road Purfleet.
-Subject to certainty regarding the timing of delivery of the proposals (in the context of the other application currently under consideration) and standard planning conditions, no highways objections are raised.
+- 7.22 As the site is located close to the strategic road network (A13 and M25), Highways England have been consulted and offer no objection.
+In relation to the local road network, the Highways Officer raises no objection, subject to certainty regarding the timing of delivery of the proposals (in the context of the other application currently under consideration). - 7.23 III.

-7.23 III.
 IMPACT ON AIR QUALITY